|

 opened a department store at 5 East State Street, Niles.
 He handled

-a complete line of general merchandise, in the best qualities available,
+a complete line of general merchandise, in the best qualities

-clothes, linens and many items you find in a modern up-to-date store
+wear, children’s clothes, linens and many items you find

-of today.
-He had a reputation of fair and honest dealings and above
+in a modern up-to-date store of today.
+He had a reputation of

-all a nice personality and cheerfulness that made him an instant
+cheerfulness that made him an instant success.

-When Mr. Thomas withdrew from the business
+When Mr. Thomas withdrew from the

-sheets – Ira Thomas and Henry H. Hoffman
+steel sheets – Ira Thomas and Henry H. Hoffman

 formed the Thomas and Hoffman Co.
 In 1902, Homer H. Hoffman